limkokhole/diffhttp/README.md

 ## Something is broken ? ##

-Currently no support on Private Window.
+1. Currently no support on Private Window.

-You can load the extension code from about:debugging, by click "Load temporary Add-on", then navigate to the downloaded folder, click first depth files(not directory) like manifest.json to load.
+2. You can load the extension code from about:debugging, by click "Load temporary Add-on", then navigate to the downloaded folder, click first depth files(not directory) like manifest.json to load.

-The panel will shows blank if you click the "Diff HTTP" tab before "Inspector" tab loading done, see https://bugzilla.mozilla.org/show_bug.cgi?id=1424515
+3. The panel will shows blank if you click the "Diff HTTP" tab before "Inspector" tab loading done, see https://bugzilla.mozilla.org/show_bug.cgi?id=1424515

-You may need to upgrade your firefox to lastest version (v58 or v59) if panel doesn't capture anything.
+4. You may need to upgrade your firefox to lastest version (v58 or v59) if panel doesn't capture anything.

-Change panel black theme to white by navigate: about:config -> devtools.theme -> double-click the "black" Value and edit it to "white".
+5. Change panel black theme to white by navigate: about:config -> devtools.theme -> double-click the "black" Value and edit it to "white".

+6. You should open a new tab to continue your task after done with this extension since currently no way to remove listeners once run on current tab even though inspector window has been closed.

 ## Logic behind the scene ##